The Collection Audit

 The former Colonial and Federation Galleries are now closed as we refurbish these spaces in order to better control the environment, keeping our treasured works safe into the future.

-Most of the classical works from these galleries are now on display in the Corner Gallery that is still open to visitors.
+A selection of popular works from these galleries are now on display in the Corner Gallery that is still open to visitors.

 Listen below as our Collections and Research Manager, Dr Christine Hansen, unpacks the Collection Audit: